FlxVctr/Fundamentals-of-Online-Social-Network-Analysis/Lecture_1_Fundamentals/1_Fundamentals.md

 Why did you choose this course?

+What's your experience with network analysis so far?

+What's your experience with programming and/or Python so far?

-What are your expectations for this day?
+What are your expectations for this course?

 ---